TuwaIO/cosmos-playground/examples/vite-tuwa/README.md

 # Pulsar & Cosmos SDK: Vite + TUWA Example

-A minimal example demonstrating how to integrate the **All TUWA ecosys** into a React application using Vite.
+A minimal example demonstrating how to integrate the **All TUWA ecosystem** into a React application using Vite.

 This example is part of the [Cosmos Playground](https://github.com/TuwaIO/cosmos-playground) monorepo.